What is Company Culture?

 Once your “Culture Code” is finalised, it’s important to embed the behaviours to keep the culture alive.
 Many of the activate initiatives can be implemented directly within your organisation.
 They could include:

-The result of this 4 stage process is a cascade of co-created, authentic outputs that make up your Culture Code.
+The result of this 3 step process is a cascade of co-created, authentic outputs that make up your Culture Code.
 They are;

-At Salple, we get involved with the Activation stage 4 to varying degrees depending on the client.
+At Salple, we get involved with the Energise & Sustain step to varying degrees depending on the client.

 One or more Activate Workshops are a great way to launch the final Culture Code and the desired customer experience to all employees.